ylify/VEHoP/README.md

                   relatives (three organisms from the same genus, family, order, class, or phylum are suggested, from public data)
-                  (Optional if proteins or transcripts as inputs; Required if genomic sequences existed in inputs; It must be provided with the absolute path)
+                  (Optional if proteins or transcripts as inputs; Required if genomic sequences existed in inputs; It must be provided with the absolute path) (Database will not be included in the matrix and tree)

 Input
 -